 1. The Bus Driver

-2. The Bus Company
+2. The Bus Company (Private Operators)

 3. Public Transit Agencies

-If the bus is operated by a public entity—such as LA Metro, AC Transit, Muni, or another California city or county transit system—you may have a claim against the government agency.
+If the crash involves a city or county transit system—such as LA Metro, AC Transit, SF Muni, OCTA, or any other public bus service—victims may have a claim against the government entity responsible for operating the fleet.

 4. School Districts